fastrgv/AdaGate/README.md

 ## Build instructions for AdaGate:

-Two [pre-compiled] binary executables are delivered, one for gnu/linux and one for OS-X.  The Mac binary should run on most any standard Mac with a recent version of OS-X.  The linux binary, adagate_gnu, is intended to run in the presence of the directory "gnulibs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.
+Two [pre-compiled] binary executables are delivered, one for gnu/linux and one for OS-X.  The Mac binary should run on most any standard Mac with a recent version of OS-X.  The linux binary, adagate_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.

-Build scripts for GNAT2015 or newer are provided.
+Build scripts for GNAT2015 or newer are provided;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Only GNAT is required.

 -------------------------------------------------------
 **MacOSX** => ocmpss.sh:

 build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries SDL2 or SFML installed.
 This is used to build the executable named adagate_osx.
-Macs with a recent but standard configuration of OS-X should be able to rebuild using this script, assuming you have GNAT GPL installed.
+Macs with a recent but standard configuration of OS-X should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.

 ------------------------------------------------------
 **GNU/Linux** => lcmpss.sh

-utilizes the non-standard static libraries SDL2 & SFML, as well as other more common shared libraries that are delivered in this bundle under ./gnulibs/.
-This is used to build the [gnu/linux] executable, which should run in the presence of ./gnulibs/, whether or not your system has those shared libraries installed.
-Note that the runtime loader will prefer system libraries if they are present.
+utilizes the non-standard static libraries SDL2 & SFML, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
+This is used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.

-The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from june 2011].
-This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).

 If the delivered linux binary does not run...

 * Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the compile script lcmp.sh or lcmps.sh or lcmpss.sh.
+* Rerun the compile script lcmpss.sh or lcmps.sh or lcmp.sh.

 ### Link Problems during linux build: